bregman-arie/devops-exercises/README.md

 <details>
 <summary>What <code>terraform taint</code> does?</summary><br><b>
 <code>terraform taint resource.id</code> manually marks the resource as tainted in the state file.
-So when you <code>terraform apply</code> the next time, the resource will be destroyed and recreated.
+So when you run <code>terraform apply</code> the next time, the resource will be destroyed and recreated.
 </b></details>

 <details>